 News from All

-On May 18, 2016 a fox was found at a private residence on Canal Street off Route 16,just north of the City of Olean.
+On May 18, 2016 a gray fox was found at a private residence on Canal Avenue off Route 16, just north of the City of Olean.
 This fox attacked a resident and several domestic animals.

-Labora tory testing by the New York Stale Health Department confim1ed that the animal was infected with the rabies virus.
+Laboratory testing by the New York Stale Health Department confirmed that the animal was infected with the rabies virus.

 Cattaraugus County Department of the Aging/NY Connects Can Help Older Adults Enroll